stared/jekyll-blog-pre-2022/_posts/2017/2017-09-30-dating-for-nerds-gender-differences.markdown

 ## Closing remarks

 I am really grateful to [Sarah Martin](https://sexcoachsarah.com/) for all inspiring conversations.
-This post also benefited from remarks by Maria Łepkowska and Michał Kaftanowicz.
+This post also benefited from remarks by [Maria Łepkowska](https://www.instagram.com/malpanka/) and Michał Kaftanowicz.

 I know I promised to write about social skills first.
 Yet, it has proved to be a way more challenging topic than gender differences.
 The next one will be either

-* *dating for aspies* or
+* *social skills for aspies* or
 * nice guys, friend zone and rejections.